seyhajin/monkey2/modules/monkey/newdocs/language/types.md

 When struct values are converted, the result will be true if the struct value is not equal to null.

 When floating point values are converted to integral values, the fractional part of the floating point value is simply chopped off - no rounding is performed.

+When Bools are converted to strings, the result will be either "True" or "False".

 @#### Explicit type conversions